 What HAES is NOT

-Health at every size does not mean healthy at ANY size.
+HAES does not mean that you’re at your healthiest at every single size.
 This is a super important distinction that, unfortunately, a lot of social media messaging gets wrong.
+It’s about embracing all sizes that our bodies is intended to be and none of those being “wrong”.

 The set point theory is the idea that your body aims to maintain a specific body weight/weight range in order to maintain homeostasis (i.e. optimal functioning).

-Your body shape and size is part of your genetic makeup, giving truth to the concept of two people being able to eat and workout the exact same way yet look different.
-Studies look into the genetic role on our brain and the hormones it releases in order to control our weight.
+Your body shape and size are part of your genetic makeup, and as we said earlier, two people can eat and work out the exact same way yet look different.
+Studies look into the genetic role of our brain and the hormones it releases in order to control our weight.

-So, we might want to be at a different size because we are told by society that it will make us healthier, but in reality we are harming ourselves and fighting against our body’s natural size.
+So, we might want to be a different size because we are told by society that it will make us healthier, but in reality, we are harming ourselves and fighting against our body’s natural size.

 It's also important to note that our set weight is a RANGE, not a singular number.
 And it can also change throughout our lives.
 More on that in my blog post on the set point weight theory!